PostTraumaticOS/EPG-to-Trakt/README.md

 Special thanks to https://github.com/shashankbm09 for helping with the code.

+Due to Trakt's API limits, this tool is intended to be used with 1-3 days of programming only.
+It is intended for you to choose one channel, output the EPG, and create a channel playlist on Trakt.

 # Preamble
 To create the list, I used the Node.JS tool provided here: https://github.com/freearhey/epg-parser